richard-ui/Data-Centric-Project/README.md

 ## Deployment

 ## Content
-- Images from Google images
+- The images of each recipes came from Google images, using the Advanced search setting.
-- BBC good food website for recipe idea's
+- BBC good food website for recipe idea's and content.

 ## Credits
-- code, stack overflow
+- Made use of code from websites such as stack overflow and geeksforgeeks.com

 ## Acknowledgements
 - Holly-ford Github.
 It Provided me help to submit an array of ingredients/steps to the database using jQuery.